For your convenience, our most common customer questions are answered right here. Not finding what you want?

 What is seating like?

-We have a large booth that seats 8 in the back of the room, 9 tall tables around the perimeter of the room that each seat 2-4, 6 low tables in the middle of the room that each seat 4, and about 18 seats at the bar.
-During very busy shows, we sometimes create rows of chairs on our dance floor, and we ask that those who are seated in those rows come directly up to the bar to order food and drink.
+We have a large booth that seats 8 in the back of the room, 8 tall tables around the perimeter of the room that each seat 4, 6 low tables in the middle of the room that each seat 4, a beautifully crafted community table that welcomes 14, and about 18 seats at the bar.
+During some shows, we create rows of chairs on our dance floor, and we ask that those who are seated in those rows come directly up to the bar to order food and drink.

 Please note that we do not always have seating for everyone, and that when all seats are filled, we go to standing-room only.